Nonmonotonic quantum phase gathering in curved spintronic circuits: Results

 \section{Results}

 We start by calculating the global ($\phi_s$), dynamic ($\phi_{\text d}^s$), and geometric ($\phi_{\text g}^s$) spin phases gathered by carriers in polygonal loops with an even $N$.
-The results show a rich dynamics as compared to ring-shaped loops, with several possibilities for spin-phase manipulation.
-We then put this features into correspondence with transport properties.
+The results exhibit a rich spin dynamics as compared to ring-shaped loops, with several possibilities for spin-phase manipulation.
+We then show how these features reflect in the transport properties of polygonal loops.
+For these aims, we introduce a dimensionless $k_{\text R} P$ to quantify the Rashba SOC strength.
+This corresponds to the spin phase gathered by a spin carrier propagating along a straight quantum wire of length $P$, used here as a blank for evaluating spin phases in curved circuits.
+Transport experiments in mesoscopic rings\cite{BKSN06,KTHSHDSBBM06,GLIERW07,NTKKN12,NFSRN13,NRBFSN18} and, especially, squares\cite{KSN06,QYCSDLSYLFLJYL11,WSRBFN19} with perimeters of few micrometers show that $k_{\text R} P$ can be electrically modulated in a wide range covering several multiples of $2\pi$ relevant to our discussion.